Top 10 UNESCO Sites in Australia

 Looking for something which has strong cultural importance but is also exceptionally pretty?
 Look no further than Kakadu National Park.
 This World Heritage Site contains some creatively astounding aboriginal rock art, cave paintings and archaeological sites which encourage visitors to explore the 40,000 years Aboriginal Australians have inhabited the land.
 The national park includes tidal flats, floodplains, lowlands and plateaux and habitats for rare and endemic species.

 The Australian Convict sites were recognised for their cultural importance and were listed as UNESCO World Heritage Sites in 2010.
 There are 11 penal sites including the famous Cockatoo Island, Cascades Female Factory, Darlington Probation Station and Fremantle Prison.
 Built by the British government to aid in the transport of prisoners from England, these sites were evidence of the British empire’s power, but also of key significance to Australia as the convicts who arrived there helped to build the modern-day country.
 The First Fleet was sent to Sydney in 1788 and this went on for the next 80 years.

 Purnululu National Park

-One of the most popular ways to discover Purnululu National Park is by helicopter.
-Swarming around the site, you can discover the sheer size of the land that encompasses these towers.
-One thing you’ll discover as soon as you get to Bungle Bungle Range is that the appearance of these formations appear to change depending on your angle of approach, making this a truly unique experience.
+The star attraction of the National Park is the Bungle Bungle Range.
+This is a series of deeply dissected sandstone towers which have eroded over the past 20 million years and formed the beehive-shaped cones.
+One of the most popular ways to discover Purnululu National Park is by helicopter; from the air you can see the sheer size of the land that encompasses these towers.
+As you arrive at the Bungle Bungle Range the appearance of these formations appears to change depending on your angle of approach, making this a truly unique experience.